From New Jersey to Connecticut

-Though I was born in Denville New Jersey in 1957 my fondest childhood memories were formed during our years of living in Connecticut.
+Though I was born in Denville, New Jersey in 1957 my fondest childhood memories were formed during our years of living in Connecticut.
 The best way I can describe my childhood growing up in Connecticut was like living the real-life movie “Sandlot” which featured a group of close boyhood friends doing what boys across America were doing in the 1960s, playing pickup baseball on neighborhood streets and makeshift sandlots from morning to night (at least it seemed that way).
-My parents grew up in Morristown New Jersey but moved to Connecticut in 1959 when I was 2 years old.
-My father whose name was Robert C Griffith obtained a degree in Mechanical Engineering (years later on another Robert C Griffith would do the same – that comes later) and was offered a lucrative job with General Dynamics in Groton Connecticut for a whopping $8,000 per year.
-My Mom often said that was big money back then and they couldn’t turn down the offer, so they moved away from the only town they ever knew and from their families and started a new life in New England.
+My parents grew up in Morristown, New Jersey but moved to Connecticut in June 1960 when I was 2 1/2 years old.
+My father whose name was Robert C. Griffith obtained a degree in Mechanical Engineering (years later on another Robert C Griffith would do the same – that comes much later) and was offered a lucrative job with General Dynamics in Groton, Connecticut for a whopping $8,000 per year.
+My Mom often said that was big money back then and they couldn’t turn down the offer.
+As hard as it was to move away from the only place they both ever knew, Morristown, they packed up everything including two children my sister Joanne who was 3 1/2 and myself and moved away from their families and started a new life in New England.

-The only other memories from Montville was getting punished for playing with matches in the woods behind my house and peeing on my neighbors’ front lawn.
-I remember a boy named David Creamer, who I can best describe him as the neighborhood bully.
+Other memories I have from Montville was getting punished for playing with matches in the woods behind my house and peeing on my neighbors’ front lawn.
+I also remember a boy named David Creamer, who I can best describe as the neighborhood bully.
 He would act like your best friend one moment and then punch you in the stomach for no reason except that he could I guess.
-My Mom tells me I once threaten to run away from home.
+My Mom tells me I once threatened to run away from home.
 I packed my bags and stormed out of the house only to turn around to see her waving goodbye to me.
 I made it to the top of the hill and I guess I decided the world for a 6-year-old boy was too big and scary.
 I then turned back around and headed back to my safe place, home.
-With that, my Tom Saywer adventures were over as fast as they started.
-Next up, the greatest place in the world to grow up in – Niantic Connecticut, and where tragedy ends it all.
+With that, my Tom Sawyer adventures were over as fast as they started.
+Next up, the greatest place in the world to grow up in – Niantic, Connecticut, and where tragedy ends it all.